The Broomway and Foulness Island Walk

 One problem with any potential walk is that out and back along The Broomway is too long.
 Ideally, it would be a linear walk to Foulness Island finishing in the village of Churchend, then a bus back to your car.
 While there is a bus to the Island, you must be a resident to use it - they check at the entrance to the firing range.
 Also, the bus does not run on Sunday, when the Heritage centre is open.
 QinetiQ/MOD are quite clear - you must go out and back via The Broomway.
 Note also that you cannot walk along the coast from Shoeburyness Station to Wakering Stairs - there is another MOD Range (Pig Bay) with no public access.
 The best public transport access is bus #14 to Great Wakering.
 The #14 route is: Southend-on-Sea - Great Wakering - Shoeburyness or (rarely) Foulness (Churchend).

-Essex Council's Public Right of Way Office have declined to give advise on 'safe' tide times to use the Broomway Path.
-Their advice is that it should only be used with a guide.
+[Mar-24] Essex Council's Public Right of Way Office have again declined to give advice on 'safe' tide times to use the Broomway Path.
+They advise that it should only be used with a guide.
 Due to the above restrictions I have not done this walk.
-Until the local PROW Officer provide definitive advice on tide times, I do not recommend you do either
+Until the local PROW Officer provide definitive advice on tide times, we do not recommend you do either.

 Other than a short walk out on to the sands from Wakering Stairs (on a falling tide!), this walk is only possible if you have local knowledge, or with the 'Nature Break' tours referenced below.